 Reducing Food Waste

 Animals are an important part of our diet but the organs of livestock are often thrown away or discarded after sitting on shelves.
 By increasing your consumption of organ meats you will help reduce food waste and make the life that was given for your food go further.

 In addition to this, organ meats are much cheaper than muscle meats.
 For example, at most supermarkets lamb shank is priced approximately at £10.00 per kg, but lamb’s liver is approximately priced at £2.50 per kg.
 Plus, organ meats are often more nutritious than muscle meats, giving you more for your money.
 You can read about the nutritional benefits of organ meats by clicking here.

 Regenerative Livestock Farming

 The United Nations Food and Agriculture Organization estimates that livestock accounts for 14.5% of global greenhouse gases.
 However, recent research has found that if we increase our consumption of organ meats to twice a week we could reduce global greenhouse gases from livestock to 12.5%.
 This may not sound much but globally that’s a reduction of 994 million metric tonnes of equivalent carbon dioxide per year.
+To put that in perspective, that’s the same as taking 214 million cars off the road every year.
 However, what these numbers don’t take into account is soil carbon sequestration from regenerative farming.

 If you haven’t heard of soil carbon sequestration before, it’s the process of absorbing carbon dioxide from the atmosphere and returning it into the soil.
 This can be achieved in different ways but one of the most promising for the long-term prosperity of the planet is regenerative livestock farming.